ZixinIsabelDeng/Sneaker/README.md

+# Contributor:
+- Camila (Front-end design for login/logout/signin.html and css)
+- Zhihao (bugfixing: make sure js sending the data to backend)
+- Xu Ke: adding routers for post methods of signin/signout/login/valid
+- Zixin : adding the rest of the routers, reorgnize file structure and adding js for logical display

 # Sneaker E-commerce Website Description
 - For COMP354 project , expand backend and new features.
 - Reference (the original open source repo):